Serving Boulder County Since 1949

 How Drinking Alcohol Affects the Body

 Drinking too much alcohol increases people’s risk of injuries, violence, drowning, liver disease, some types of cancer, and more.
-This month, during Alcohol Awareness Month, Boulder Medical Center encourages you to educate yourself and your loved ones about the dangers of drinking too much.
+During Alcohol Awareness Month, we encourage individuals to educate themselves and their loved ones about the dangers of drinking too much.

 Alcoholism is a chronic, progressive disease, genetically predisposed and fatal if untreated.
 However, people can and do recover.
 In fact, it is estimated that as many as 20 million individuals and family members are living lives in recovery!